 What then is the best way to brief a voice actor with a home studio?

-6 tips on how to brief a voice actor with a home studio:
+How to brief a voice actor with a home studio:

 You can’t operate in a live studio setting, so clarity is key.
 It’s incredibly important to be precise in your descriptions and directions.
 Never presume that an actor will automatically understand what you want if you don’t explain carefully.